ChristianAhrens/SpaConBridge/Resources/Documentation/BridgingProtocols/YamahaOSC.md

 ## Yamaha OSC bridging settings

-Yamaha OSC bridging support is purely experimental - the commands as described below should be sent by a Plugin available in Rivage series consoles - this has yet to be verified.
+**Yamaha OSC bridging support is purely experimental - if the commands as described below can actually be used in Rivage series consoles has yet to be verified/tested.
+If you are interested in this functionality and have the means to try it out, feedback is welcome!**

 ![Showreel.013.png](../Showreel/Showreel.013.png "Yamaha OSC bridging settings")

-### Supported OSC messages
+### Implemented OSC messages

 | OSC input from Rivage series console | Internal remote object | |
 | -- | -- | -- |